Ogilvie Transportation Center: 1991 rehabilitation

 In 1991, Metra purchased the train shed from Chicago and North Western and conducted a survey to determine the condition.
 The examination included necessary repairs to improve its structural integrity and redesign measures to bring the station up to modern mass-commuting standards.
 After completing a thorough evaluation, Metra, the Urban Mass Transportation Administration, and the Illinois Department of Transportation decided to completely replace the existing structure and in 1992, with the assistance of Federal funding, a contractor and management team were selected to begin the work.

 Many engineering challenges had to be addressed and resolved, not only because of the train shed's prominent location but also due to its high traffic volume as it was to remain operational to 45,000 daily commuters during the project.
 Such challenges included the removal of original lead paint, the complete replacement of all 16 tracks which served 200 trains a day, extensive structural steel repairs (under load), erection of a new steel canopy, complete exterior masonry restoration, new electrical and plumbing systems, and construction of a new pedestrian concourse.
 During the rehabilitation project, which lasted four years and cost $138 million, over 60 contractors spent more than 800,000 man-hours performing repairs and producing new construction.

-The station was renamed the Ogilvie Transportation Center in 1997, two years after the C&NW merged into the Union Pacific Railroad, after Richard B. Ogilvie, a board member of the Milwaukee Road.
+The station was renamed the Richard B. Ogilvie Transportation Center in 1997, two years after the C&NW merged into the Union Pacific Railroad, after Richard B. Ogilvie, a board member of the Milwaukee Road and former Governor of Illinois.
 Many longtime Chicago-area residents still call it "North Western Station", and many longtime employees simply call it "CPT" – short for "Chicago Passenger Terminal".
+On-board announcements refer to the station as "Chicago OTC" and the timetables and real-time train trackers refer to it as "Ogilvie (OTC)".

+In May 2025, Union Pacific officially transferred the operations of the UP-N, UP-NW, and UP-W lines to Metra, ending the purchase-of-service agreement inherited from the C&NW days.
+While the services themselves will be operated directly by Metra, Union Pacific will continue to own and dispatch the tracks in and out of the station, including Lake Street Tower.